Our significant other may have trouble accepting our need for solitude and may take it personally when we want to recharge alone.

 5. The world itself seems to favor something that you’re not.

 And, let’s face it: Dating can feel like selling your soul.
 When a relationship begins, it can become awkward having to explain our introversion to someone who’s an extrovert, fearing that we’ll be misunderstood or that they’ll even hope for us to change and “be more social.”
 No one likes having to apologize for their inherent traits and specific needs.
-One of the most painful things for an introvert may be when someone is asking us to be someone that we essentially can never become.
+One of the most painful things for an introvert may be when someone asks us to become someone that we essentially can never be.

 6. You need to think before speaking.